johno/johnotander.github.io/_posts/2015-02-03-convention-over-configuration.md

 Often times, convention and inflexibility cut down on clever solutions.
 Your domain logic becomes more explicit because superfluous noise has disappeared (it's all implicit).

-##### Because DRY isn't always good
+## Because DRY isn't always good

-If you aren't wasting time rewriting boilerplate over and over, this allows you to repeat things when you should.
+If you aren't wasting time rewriting boilerplate over and over, you're less likely to refrain from repeating yourself when you should.
 Yes, sometimes it is appropriate to repeat yourself.
 For example, controllers.
 Please.
 Repeat.
-Yourself...
-Often.
+Yourself.
 If it's not business logic, or easily abstracted into a service, you can do it, I promise.

 ### Onboarding is simplified